pileto3/hsrminer/README.md

 Will update that page with bins and instructions once closed-beta test ends.
 Beta will last from the beginning of December until 24-25th of December.

-Everyone who want to perticipate - write me PM on bitcointalk.org forum (https://bitcointalk.org/index.php?action=profile;u=828408).
+Everyone who want to participate - write me PM on bitcointalk.org forum (https://bitcointalk.org/index.php?action=profile;u=828408).

 Thanks for viewing this page and have a nice day! ;)